mohammadst99/RFID_attendance_SERVER/README.md

 DOOR devices:
 > in this devices we have a relay that we can use to OPEN or CLOSE the door . this action can be up the tag which RFID read (NIDEMCU + RFID + RELAY + LOCK + MODEM)

+we use diffrent language in order to do this prj ( C++ , CSS , HTML , PHP , JAVASCRIPT )

 # APPLICATION

 you have to install XAMPP